6 Financial statements: A first look

 3. We flag longer running queries when they arise.↩︎

-4. Remove the # for the line beginning # password and replace the password and user name if you try this.↩︎
+4. Remove the # from the lines beginning with # and replace the password and user name if you try this.↩︎

 5. See https://go.unimelb.edu.au/kv68.
-Note that we do not recommend setting up a connection to WRDS in your .Rprofile as suggested by WRDS, as this makes code that relies on such a less transparent and usable by others.
+Note that we do not recommend setting up a connection to WRDS in your .Rprofile as suggested by WRDS, as this yields code that is less transparent and usable by others.
 Additionally, it means setting up a connection even when you may not need one.↩︎

 6. If you are using the parquet file–based approach, your output will differ from what is shown here.↩︎

-7. A theme of dplyr is that many functions take data frames as (first) arguments and return data frames as values.↩︎
+7. Many dplyr functions take data frames as (first) arguments and return data frames as values.↩︎

-12. Note that, even if we hadn’t called collect(), recent versions of ggplot2 are aware of remote data frames and will take care of this for us.
+11. Note that even if we hadn’t called collect(), recent versions of ggplot2 are aware of remote data frames and will take care of this for us.
 But other functions (e.g., lm(), which we saw in Chapter 4) are not aware of remote data frames and thus require us to use collect() before passing data to them.↩︎